dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ---
 ## Introduction

-In this guide, we use the Redis configuration store component as an example on how to retrieve a configuration item.
+This example uses the Redis configuration store component to demonstrate how to retrieve a configuration item.

 {{% alert title="Note" color="primary" %}}
 This API is currently in `Alpha` state and only available on gRPC.
 An HTTP1.1 supported version with this URL syntax `/v1.0/configuration` will be available before the API is certified into `Stable` state.